-Monitoring and Evaluation: Monitored annual by FGB and via annual meetings with the named staff in this document
+Monitored annually by FGB and via annual meetings with the named staff in this document

-The Downland Federation is committed to the safeguarding and welfare of its students and young people
+The Downland Federation is committed to the safeguarding and welfare of its students and young people:

 Forward

 Safety plays an important role in schools', ensuring pupil safety has been part of the ethical framework for decades.
 Schools also have a responsibility for safety and it is an integral part of the Ofsted framework.